20250317-Java-AWS/Notes/Notes/AWS CLF-C02/storage_technology_and_services.md

 # Storage Technology & Services
 ## EC2 Storage
  - EBS - elastic block storage
+    - Single attach - only accessible from one device at a time
     - Well suited for EC2
     - Highly available - decoupled from instance - data is safe even if instance crashes
     - data is replicated within AZ